-9.4.1 Darlington benefits from an extensive green and blue infrastructure network; its multi-functional green spaces, green corridors, rivers and watercourses provide links within the Borough and to the rest of the Tees Valley, Durham and North Yorkshire.
+- 9.4.1 Darlington benefits from an extensive green and blue infrastructure network; its multi-functional green spaces, green corridors, rivers and watercourses provide links within the Borough and to the rest of the Tees Valley, Durham and North Yorkshire.
 In accordance with the National Planning Policy Framework, a landscape scale approach to green infrastructure will be adopted, using and managing land for what it is best suited to.
-Through investment, management and maintenance across the network, priority projects will be delivered that will make more of the network so that a range of green and blue infrastructure needs are delivered in each local area, and in the Borough, as a whole.

-- 9.4.2 Darlington's Green Infrastructure Strategy facilitates the planning, design and management of the network to meet the environmental, social and economic needs of the community; by supporting recreation, sport and play, walking and cycling, food production, flood storage and sustainable drainage benefits (see Policy DC 3) as well as the biodiversity and geological features that are found within it (see Policy ENV 7).
-It can also contribute to achieving the appropriate sustainable building standards (see Policy DC 1) required in new developments and enhance amenity for residents (see Policy DC 3).

-- 9.4.3 The Green Infrastructure network in Darlington is made up of numerous public and private green spaces, landscapes and features (see Figure 9.1 taken from Darlington's Green Infrastructure Strategy) including:
+Through investment, management and maintenance across the network, priority projects will be delivered that will make more of the network so that a range of green and blue infrastructure needs are delivered in each local area, and in the Borough, as a whole. - 9.4.2 Darlington's Green Infrastructure Strategy facilitates the planning, design and management of the network to meet the environmental, social and economic needs of the community; by supporting recreation, sport and play, walking and cycling, food production, flood storage and sustainable drainage benefits (see Policy DC 3) as well as the biodiversity and geological features that are found within it (see Policy ENV 7).
+It can also contribute to achieving the appropriate sustainable building standards (see Policy DC 1) required in new developments and enhance amenity for residents (see Policy DC 3). - 9.4.3 The Green Infrastructure network in Darlington is made up of numerous public and private green spaces, landscapes and features including: - Green corridors: - Green wedges (see Policy ENV 3); - Wildlife friendly green space, including designated wildlife sites(41); - Informal recreational open space, children's play areas and landscape amenity space; - Playing pitches and outdoor sports facilities; - Formal parks, cemeteries and civic spaces; - Trees, woodland and community woodland; - Urban fringe; - Agricultural land; - Public rights of way and wider countryside access; and - Open countryside.

-- Strategic and local green corridors;

-- Green wedges (see Policy ENV 3);

-- Wildlife friendly green space, including designated wildlife sites(38);

-- Informal recreational open space, children's play areas and landscape amenity space;

-- Playing pitches and outdoor sports facilities;

-- Formal parks, cemeteries and civic spaces;

-- Trees, woodland and community woodland;

-- Urban fringe;

-- Agricultural land;

-- Public rights of way and wider countryside access; and

-- Open countryside.